 For cases where there is no subject-specific repository, you may wish to consider some of the generalist repositories below:

 We encourage authors to select a data repository that issues a persistent identifier, preferably a Digital Object Identifier (DOI), and has established a robust preservation plan to ensure the data is preserved in perpetuity.
 Additionally, we highly encourage researchers to consider the FAIR Data Principles when depositing data.

 Taylor & Francis Online supports ScholeXplorer data linking helping you to establish a permanent link between your published article and its associated data.
 If you deposit your data in a ScholeXplorer recognized repository a link to your data will automatically appear on Taylor & Francis Online when your associated article is published.
 Find out more.

-If you’re submitting your article to a journal with a double blind-peer review policy and a data policy that mandates sharing, then you will need to deposit your data in a repository that preserves anonymity, i.e. blinds the details of the authors.
+If you’re submitting your article to a journal with a double-anonymous peer review policy and a data policy that mandates sharing, then you will need to deposit your data in a repository that preserves anonymity, i.e. blinds the details of the authors.

 Dryad is another (paid for) alternative which allows you to make your data temporarily “private for peer review.”
 Dryad uses professional curators to ensure the validity of the files and descriptive information.

 The repository finder tool, developed by DataCite allows you to search for repositories which are certified and support the FAIR data principles.

 Further guidance on choosing a FAIR aligned repository is available here.

 There are a number of generalist repositories which allow you to limit access to your data, whether permanently or following an embargo period.
 Some of the repositories offering this functionality include: